schmooser/blog.ora600.ru/_posts/2013-06-07-quick-sort.md

 ---

 While reading [Learn you a Haskell for great good][learn-haskell] I found [realization][haskell-qsort] of quick sort algorithm.
-It's easy to understand in terms of recursion -- for each element sorted array is `"sorted array of elements which are less then current" + "current element" + "sorted array of elements which are greater of equal then current"`.
+It's easy to understand in terms of recursion -- for each element sorted array is `"sorted array of elements which are less then current" + "current element" + "sorted array of elements which are greater or equal then current"`.

 Realization in Haskell: